Kirby’s Dream Land

 A Little Piece of Perfection

 Close your eyes for just a moment.
 Imagine a quiet green plain with a comforting wind slowly swaying the grass back and forth.
 Near the horizon there are rose-coloured mountains.
 Just go along with it, rose mountains are normal.
 Taking in the heat of the sun’s rays (the sun has a face, once again it’s totally normal), in the swaying grass is the most serene and sweet character our imagination can muster.
 It’s asleep, lightly snoring as its basking in the warm glow of the beautiful day.
 Just like the mountains it’s pink.
 It’s Kirby.
 A pink ball of niceness with shoes and cute stubby arms.
-Its only default is its voraciousness, but it manages to make that cute too.
+Its only personal flaw is its voraciousness, but it manages to make that cute too.

 Nowadays, the character’s cheery attitude has been turned into a bit of an ironic in-joke.
 He’s the cutest, with him being pink and always happy, but he’s also the most badass!
 The ultimate evil of the universe managed to destroy every single character in the introduction of Super Smash Bros.
 Ultimate but Kirby survived all that.
 Because, you see, it’s a secret badass.
 However, the character was initially created without irony; the gumdrop aesthetic was honest.
 Kirby was not secretly all-powerful even though it looked harmless.
 There was no subversion of our expectations.
 In fact, the aesthetic was a core marketing element of Kirby’s first game.
 This evolution of Kirby’s character can perhaps be explained by the disconnect between the world of Kirby and the actions it performs.
 All the verbs at your disposal in Kirby’s Dream Land are indistinguishable from a mature, violent side-scroller platformer like Contra if only Bill and Lance could fly.